mattsaugusthilden/hotel-booking-app/README.md

-# Hotel Booking App
+# Creepy Hotels Group

-A full-stack web application for booking hotel rooms with a modern React frontend and Node.js/Express backend.
+A full-stack web application for booking creepy hotel rooms with a modern React frontend and Node.js/Express backend.

 ## Features